dvreeze/mdbexample/README.md

 studying *JTA* (see for example several Jakarta EE specifications, and/or study Spring's *PlatformTransactionManager* API and its implementations).
 In a Jakarta EE context, it is very important to be aware of which APIs can and cannot be used for:
-* local transactions
+* resource-local transactions
-* container-managed distributed transactions
+* container-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)
-* bean-managed distributed transactions
+* bean-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)

 We normally expect transactions to be atomic (the "A" in ACID), but this gets more complicated if non-transactional resources (such as a remote file share) are part of the atomic "transaction".
 See